 But you know what would really help?
 Getting your dumpster as close as possible to the door you’ll be going in and out of the most this morning.
 Luckily, roll-off dumpsters like those from Bin There Dump That can — and have — fit just about anywhere.

 While driveways are an obvious choice for where most residential roll-off dumpsters are placed, there are, however, some places your dumpster rental should just not go.
-Here’s a closer look at four spots around your home that you might want to think twice about before placing the dumpster.
+Here’s a closer look at five spots around your home that you might want to think twice about before placing the dumpster.

 It’s all fine and dandy to put an empty bin on a slope, but things can change quickly once you start loading it up with junk.
 As the dumpster takes on more and more weight from whatever you’re tossing in it, the potential of the dumpster sliding or skating down a slope increases.